How do I obtain a copy of a death certificate?

 The Coroner's Office has jurisdiction over the body and the decedent’s personal effects.
 The decedent’s next-of-kin or personal representative are responsible for security of the residence and other possessions.Where there is a criminal investigation law enforcement may take control of the death scene.
 Law enforcement officers on scene may be a resource in helping you with security questions and concerns.

 Where can I get help with clean-up of the residence after a death?

-The scene of a homicide, suicide, accident, or in deaths in which decomposition has begun to occur, may be contaminated with blood, tissue, or other bodily fluidsSpecial knowledge is required to safely handle bio-hazardous material; the companies that handle crime scene clean-up have the training to handle such scenes and all hazardous materials.
+The scene of a homicide, suicide, accident, or in deaths where decomposition has begun, may be contaminated with tissue, blood, or other bodily fluidsSpecial knowledge is required to safely handle bio-hazardous material; the companies that handle crime scene clean-up have the training to handle such scenes and all hazardous materials.
 For a listing of local and regional biohazard cleaning cervices, visit our Biohazard Cleaning Services page.

 Where will the body be taken?